Weather forecasters find love under blue skies.

 For Matt Noyes and Danielle Niles, the forecast these days is sunny, with long periods of love and laughter.
-Noyes, 37, the chief meteorologist for NBC Boston/NECN, and Niles, 32, a meteorologist at CBS Boston/WBZ-TV, were married on July 18, 2015 — two years after the former colleagues and now work rivals started dating.
+Noyes, the chief meteorologist for NBC Boston, and Niles, a former meteorologist at CBS Boston/WBZ-TV, were married on July 18, 2015 — two years after the former colleagues and now started dating.

 “A lot of times, people think we just come home and sit and talk in excess about the weather the whole time,” Noyes says, with a laugh.